- AB, Harvard College

 - JD, Harvard Law School

-Since joining the law school’s administration in 2011, Dean Budd has focused on sustaining the law school’s longstanding commitment to intellectual property law and public service while ensuring that the school continues to offer one of the nation’s finest programs of experiential legal education.
-Dean Budd led the effort to merge the previously independent Franklin Pierce Law Center with the University of New Hampshire and co-chaired the University-wide Integration Committee charged with aligning the academic, financial, and operational functions of the two institutions.
+During his tenure as the law school’s Interim Dean and Associate Dean, Professor Budd focused on sustaining UNH Law’s longstanding commitment to public service and intellectual property law while ensuring that the school continues to offer one of the nation’s finest programs of experiential legal education.
+Professor Budd led the effort to merge the previously independent Franklin Pierce Law Center with the University of New Hampshire and co-chaired the University-wide Integration Committee charged with aligning the academic, financial, and operational functions of the two institutions.
 Among the initiatives undertaken during his administrative service, the law school applied for and secured membership in the Association of American Law Schools, completed a comprehensive strategic planning process, significantly elevated admission standards and graduate employment outcomes, enhanced student support services, and launched new academic programs in health law and policy, sports and entertainment law, and online learning.

-Dean Budd holds an AB degree, summa cum laude, from Harvard College, and a JD degree with honors from Harvard Law School.
+Professor Budd is a Fellow of the American Bar Foundation.
+From 2009 to 2011, he served as the Chairperson of the New Hampshire State Advisory Committee to the United States Civil Rights Commission, and was previously a member of the Board of the New Hampshire Civil Liberties Union Foundation.
+He holds an AB degree, summa cum laude, from Harvard College, and a JD degree with honors from Harvard Law School.
 Following graduation, he clerked for the Honorable Marilyn Hall Patel of the United States District Court, Northern District of California, and for Justice Stanley Mosk of the California Supreme Court.
-Upon completion of his clerkships, Dean Budd joined the law firm of McCutchen Doyle Brown & Enersen (now Morgan Lewis), where he worked as a commercial litigator from 1989 to 1993.